vkmanda/Test1/README.md

     git log  --stat
 It gives the files that are changed with the commit command.

+## 2. •	How do you see the contents of what changed within each file from the git log?

 Try this command:
     git log   --patch
 It gives not only the files committed but also the details of what was changed.